base-org/web/apps/base-docs/docs/building-with-base-and-foundry/testing.md

 $ forge test
 ```

-And we should see in the terminal:
+You should see in the terminal:

 ```bash
 Running 2 tests for test/Counter.t.sol:CounterTest